txn2/txagent/README.md

-# WIP: IoT Docker Agent
+# iotagent - Simple Docker Container Orchestration

-# Work in progress.
-Do not use.
+# Stable / Work in progress.

-This is very early development as I refactor a number of working concepts into this new model.
-I am open to help and suggestions.
+This code is used in production on a few hundred iot devices.
+It was developed for with a very specific, yet recurring use case.
+Professionally I develop software for a number of platforms, including iot.
+As a hobbyist, I have a dozen or so different devices that I provision with Docker.
+This project is in the early stages of becoming more general purpose.
+In the mean time, you may have a similar need. **iotagent** is an uncomplicated way to provision iot devices running your Docker containers.
+Let me know if this project is useful to you and what features you would like to see.

 ----

-This project is intended to be a very simple docker container for IoT devices (that are able to run docker.)
-In developing application for IoT devices it is not always possible to push updates and configuration.
-The project uses a pull on interval model for basic docker container organization.
+This project is intended to be a very simple docker container for iot devices, that are able to run docker. **iotagent** has been tested on a few arm based devices, but is primarily used for the Raspberry Pi.

+Pushing updates and configuration to devices is a complex and complicated problem, having to keep track of each device and it's state. **iotagent** uses a **pull** model for basic provisioning.

-The container runs a compiled Go application that can be configured to get a remote or local json configuration file, then uses the configuration to pull, run and update containers on a device.
+The container runs a compiled Go application that can be configured to get a remote or local json configuration file, then uses the configuration to pull, run and monitor containers.

 ## Supported Devices